Classes with a picture icon have images on the class detail page

 Advanced You should have made several garments in various stitch patters and should comfortable making minor changes to patterns.
 Advanced is fun and challenging for thinking knitters.

 This former yarn shop owner's experience providing answers for a steady stream of questioning knitters taught her the value of delivering an honest answer with kindness.
-Her designs have appeared in Interweave Knits, Sockupied, and Twist Collective.
-Lorilee's continental knitting video is #1 on Youtube with well over half a million views.
-Besides teaching continental, she enjoys teaching projects that introduce new techniques.
-For her, a classroom full of curious minds is a most happy place.
-Since 2009, she has enjoyed her students at national events and now looks forward to meeting you in class!
+Lorilee's continental knitting video has over a million views on Youtube.
+While she enjoys teaching continental to those who want to learn it, she appreciates all knitting styles.
+She urges her students to try projects that introduce new techniques.
+Since 2009, she has enjoyed her students at national events and looks forward to meeting you in class!

 STITCHES East 2012 Classes